About 40 percent of adults

 Reduce Risk of Cancer

-Studies suggest that getting enough Vitamin D may help reduce the odds of getting cancer, as most cancer patients are low in Vitamin D. If you want to keep your cancer risk as low as possible, one of the simplest routes is to make sure your Vitamin D levels never get too low.
+Studies suggest that getting enough Vitamin D may help reduce the odds of getting cancer, as most cancer patients need Vitamin D to increase in their diets.
+If you want to keep your cancer risk as low as possible, one of the simplest routes is to make sure your Vitamin D levels never get too low.

 Boost Bone Strength

 Calcium is often the vitamin people immediately think of when it comes to boosting bone strength, but Calcium alone isn’t the answer.
 Calcium needs to be paired with Vitamin D in order to facilitate and increase the rate at which Calcium is absorbed into the bones.
 No matter how young you are, if you’re focused on staying strong, a combination of Calcium + Vitamin D should be part of your daily regimen.
-As you age, getting enough Vitamin D becomes even more important, helping keep you up an active, and also reducing the risk of fractures.
+As you age, you need Vitamin D to be more prominent in your diet to help you stay active, and also //oralhealth.deltadental.com/22,HD7" target="_blank" rel="noopener">reduce the risk of fractures.

 Get Stronger Teeth